 About the Pre-Occupational Therapy Program

 Occupational therapists are skilled professionals involved in helping individuals cope with the effects of injury, disease and disability, and to regain independence in their daily lives.
-OTs enter the health field with a bachelor’s, a master’s or a doctoral degree.
+OTs enter the health field with a master’s or a doctoral degree.
 Emphasis in education is placed on the study of human growth and development in addition to the specific social, emotional and physiological components of injury, disease and disability.